mrlacey/enamel/README.md

 Label Text="{Name}"
 ```

-In fact, if combined with the default attribute specified previously and the fact that the attribute value has no space, the ENAMEL can become even simpler.
+In fact, if combined with the default attribute specified previously and the fact that the attribute value has no space, the ENAMEL can become even simpler:

 ```ascii
 Label {Name}